schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 D. It will return an error

+Answer: A

-2.How can we re-execute the program?
+Question 3.16.2: How can we re-execute the program?

 A. By creating a new program